Data Center Boom: How AI Is Reshaping America’s Construction Landscape

 Meanwhile, data center construction is in liftoff mode, closing in on parity with office construction as of mid‑2025.

-We're now reaching an inflection point: data center construction may soon surpass office construction in total value — something unimaginable just a few years ago.
+We’re reaching an inflection point where data center construction may soon surpass office construction in total value—something unimaginable just a few years ago.
+It underscores how much AI‑driven digital transformation has shifted priorities, and it challenges cities and developers to rethink their capacity strategy around physical buildout.

-This isn’t just a story about construction budgets — it’s a broader reflection of how America is redefining the future of work, productivity, and infrastructure.
+This isn’t just a story about construction budgets—it’s a broader reflection of how America is redefining the future of work, productivity and infrastructure.
+Four key implications stand out:

 Hit subscribe to get it in your inbox.
 And if this spoke to you: